Continuing Medical Education (CME) Credits

 Upon completion of this program, participants should be able to:

 - Discuss preoperative diagnosis and monitoring tips while focusing on disease progression in glaucoma patients.

 - Examine the essentials of testing and traditional medical management.

 - Illustrate case-based studies that highlight the various uses of laser delivery and drug therapy in Glaucoma Care.

 - Assess the landscape of surgical intervention for Glaucoma patients and add-on surgical intervention as part of cataract surgery.

 - Compare the various MIGS approaches now and in the pipeline for Glaucoma treatment.

 Claim CME/CE Credits

-  Attendees will be able to evaluate the Inflammation and Pain webinar electronically.
-At the conclusion of the program, attendees will be emailed a link to the program evaluation and credit claim.
-Please contact Janell John, ASCRS CME Coordinator, at firstname.lastname@example.org with any questions on credit claims.
+Attendees will be able to evaluate this webinar electronically.
+At the conclusion of the program, attendees follow the link to the program evaluation and credit claim.
+Please contact Janell John, ASCRS CME Coordinator, at email@example.com with any questions on credit claims.

 Notice About Off-Label Use Presentations